 The K’vurah B’kara is the actual burial of the deceased in the ground, filling the grave with earth until a mound is formed.
 To participate in filling the grave is considered a religious privilege and duty, and an expression of honor for the deceased.
 According to Jewish law, burial traditionally takes place as soon as possible after the death occurs.

 Recommended funeral attire consists of dark-colored clothing – a dress or skirt and blouse for women, and a jacket and tie for men.
 Men also wear a head covering known as a yarmulke.

 After the burial, Jewish families mourn by sitting shiva, generally at the home of a close family member.
 Shiva is the traditional seven-day mourning period observed by the bereaved.
 During this period, condolence visits by friends and extended family are welcomed.

 Serving you in accordance with the traditions of your Jewish faith is an honor for us.
-With knowledge of Orthodox, Conservative and Reform Judaism, our Dignity Memorial providers are experienced in providing the Jewish funeral services and customs that are important to you and your family.
+With knowledge of Orthodox, Conservative and Reform Judaism, we are experienced in providing the Jewish funeral services and customs that are important to you and your family.